 Welcome to House of Origami

-Origami comes from the Japanese words ori, meaning "folding", and kami, meaning "paper."
-It is the art of paper folding, which is often associated with Japanese culture.
+Origami comes from the Japanese words ori meaning "folding", and kami meaning "paper".
+It is the art of paper folding which is often associated with Japanese culture.
 In modern usage, the word "origami" is used as an inclusive term for all folding practices, regardless of their culture of origin.
-The goal is to transform a flat, square sheet of paper into a finished sculpture by applying folding and sculpting techniques.
+The goal is to transform a flat square sheet of paper into a finished sculpture through folding and sculpting techniques.
 Modern origami practitioners generally discourage the use of cuts, glue, or markings on the paper.
-Origami folders often use the Japanese word kirigami to refer to designs that use cuts.
+Origami folders often use the Japanese word kirigami to refer to designs which use cuts.

 MASTERCLASS LESSONS